A unique Northumberland holiday destination has been named the most sustainable in the country.

 Every aspect of the business, from the biomass boiler, to supporting and promoting local businesses, is taken into consideration, which is why they won the award.

-The couple managed to get their venture up and running with help from The Cumberland Building Society, which assisted with the finance required, and provided support and advice along the way.
+The couple managed to get their venture up and running with a holiday let mortgage from The Cumberland, appreciating the support and advice they also received along the way from their lending manager Rachael Cross

 Harvest, 39, who was a teacher in Cumbria prior to the venture, was delighted with the win, after travelling to Bath this month to collect the award.